nelsonjchen/op-replay-clipper/README.md

   - <img width="347" alt="Screen Shot 2022-09-06 at 11 55 39 PM" src="https://user-images.githubusercontent.com/5363/188815682-6694c2f8-1d77-468e-9152-75a709477c9a.png">
 - This route is fully uploaded:
   - <img width="316" alt="Screen Shot 2022-09-07 at 12 27 26 AM" src="https://user-images.githubusercontent.com/5363/188816174-51045496-4614-4050-b911-c4abb987c5fe.png">
-- Note: The driver or interior camera is not required to be enabled for recording or uploading for this.
+- The driver or interior camera is not required to be enabled for recording or uploading for this.
 It's easier to just hit that "Upload all" button though.
-Unfortunately there's no only upload all wide camera and forward camera button.
+Unfortunately there's no only upload all wide camera, forward camera, and logs button.
 - Note: If you do not upload all the forward camera files, the replay will not progress past the starting UI.

 ### Setup